Vertex Ramsey properties of randomly perturbed graphs: Robust Ramsey properties of random graphs

 \subsubsection{An exponential upper tail bound}

 Janson's inequality (Lemma \ref{lem:vanillajanson}) allows us to conclude that the probability that the number of embeddings of a graph $H$ in $G(n,p)$ is significantly smaller than its expectation is exponentially small.
 On the other hand, one can use Lemma \ref{lem:chebyshev} to give a bound on the probability that the number of copies of $H$ is much higher than expected.
 However, the concentration given by Lemma \ref{lem:chebyshev} is not enough for our purposes.
 We therefore need the following bound for the upper tail of the distribution of subgraph counts in random graphs.
 This is a simplification of the main result in \cite{janson2004upper} and the proof is almost identical.
-The only departing point from the exposition in \cite{janson2004upper} is that Lemma \ref{lem:upper tail lemma} allows us to apply the result to the number of copies of $H$ on prescribed vertex subsets (as opposed to the total number of copies of $H$ in $G(n,p)$).
+The only departing point from the exposition in \cite{janson2004upper} is that Lemma \ref{lem:upper tail lemma} allows us to apply the result to the number of copies of $H$ on prescribed vertex subsets\footnote{In fact, although we will only use this result to restrict to copies of $H$ that lie on prescribed vertex sets, note that the statement could be applied in more generality, to an arbitrary (large enough) family of potential copies.} (as opposed to the total number of copies of $H$ in $G(n,p)$).
 This results in a factor of $1/\epsilon^m$ in the upper bound of $\mathbb{E}[X^m]$ in the proof of \cite{janson2004upper}*{Theorem 1.2}, which can be counteracted by choosing a smaller constant $c>0$ below.

 \begin{lem} Let $H$ be a graph with at least one edge, $\epsilon>0$ and $p=p(n)$ such that $\Phi:=\Phi_{H,p}\geq 1$.
 Then there exists some $c=c(H,\epsilon)>0$ such that the following holds.
 Let $\pzc{H}\subset \binom{[n]}{H}$ be some family of $\epsilon n^{v_H}$ potential copies of $H$.
 Letting $X$ be the random variable that counts the number copies $S\in\pzc{H}$ which appear in $G(n,p)$ on $[n]$, we have that \end{lem}